napari/napari/docs/naps/2-conda-based-packaging.md

 This NAP has described the whole strategy to implement a successful and comprehensive conda packaging story for napari.
 This work involves many moving pieces across different projects and tools, hence why a single PR is out of the question.
-In the following sections, we wll list the relevant PRs opened so far.
+In the following sections, we will list the relevant PRs opened so far.
 Before that, though, we will propose a general strategy on how this infrastructure will be maintained and governed.